klazorix/textexpander/README.md

 _Compared to `expandly-2`_
 - Brand new user interface
 - Newly introduced one for many architecture (allowing for multiple triggers/hotkeys to be tied to one snippet)
-- A more organised data saving system (JSON UUID based architecture)
+- A more organised data saving system with SQLite persistence and migration from the older JSON config format
 - Hotkeys
+- Triggers with advanced matching options
+  - Word boundary matching
+  - Optional case-sensitive matching
 - New settings
   - Master switch
   - Play sound on expansion